japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StateStoreRDD.md

 NOTE: `getPreferredLocations` is a part of the RDD Contract to specify placement preferences (aka _preferred task locations_), i.e. where tasks should be executed to be as close to the data as possible.

-`getPreferredLocations` creates a <<spark-sql-streaming-StateStoreProviderId.adoc#, StateStoreProviderId>> with `StateStoreId` (using <<checkpointLocation, checkpointLocation>>, <<operatorId, operatorId>> and the index of the input `partition`) and <<queryRunId, queryRunId>>.
+`getPreferredLocations` creates a <<spark-sql-streaming-StateStoreProviderId.md#, StateStoreProviderId>> with `StateStoreId` (using <<checkpointLocation, checkpointLocation>>, <<operatorId, operatorId>> and the index of the input `partition`) and <<queryRunId, queryRunId>>.

-NOTE: <<checkpointLocation, checkpointLocation>> and <<operatorId, operatorId>> are shared across different partitions and so the only difference in <<spark-sql-streaming-StateStoreProviderId.adoc#, StateStoreProviderIds>> is the partition index.
+NOTE: <<checkpointLocation, checkpointLocation>> and <<operatorId, operatorId>> are shared across different partitions and so the only difference in <<spark-sql-streaming-StateStoreProviderId.md#, StateStoreProviderIds>> is the partition index.

-In the end, `getPreferredLocations` requests <<storeCoordinator, StateStoreCoordinatorRef>> for the link:spark-sql-streaming-StateStoreCoordinatorRef.adoc#getLocation[location of the state store] for the <<spark-sql-streaming-StateStoreProviderId.adoc#, StateStoreProviderId>>.
+In the end, `getPreferredLocations` requests <<storeCoordinator, StateStoreCoordinatorRef>> for the link:spark-sql-streaming-StateStoreCoordinatorRef.md#getLocation[location of the state store] for the <<spark-sql-streaming-StateStoreProviderId.md#, StateStoreProviderId>>.

-NOTE: link:spark-sql-streaming-StateStoreCoordinator.adoc[StateStoreCoordinator] coordinates instances of `StateStores` across Spark executors in the cluster, and tracks their locations for job scheduling.
+NOTE: link:spark-sql-streaming-StateStoreCoordinator.md[StateStoreCoordinator] coordinates instances of `StateStores` across Spark executors in the cluster, and tracks their locations for job scheduling.

 === [[creating-instance]] Creating StateStoreRDD Instance